Marijuana and the Golden State

 Ending Marijuana Prohibition

-After the close defeat of Proposition 19 in 2010 and the success of the marijuana legalization initiatives in Colorado and Washington in 2012, the Drug Policy Alliance is looking forward to the next opportunity to end marijuana prohibition in California, most likely 2016.
+After the close defeat of California’s Proposition 19 in 2010, the success of the marijuana legalization initiatives in Colorado and Washington in 2012, and in Oregon, Alaska and Washington D.C. in 2014, the Drug Policy Alliance is looking forward to the opportunity to end marijuana prohibition in California in 2016.
 DPA is committed to supporting an initiative based on research, public health and the expertise and hard work of local municipalities and the medical marijuana industry, which have been engaging in a process of regulation since Proposition 215 was passed in 1996.
 DPA is confident that the proposed initiative will be comprehensive and will establish a competent, community-based system to tax, regulate and control marijuana in the largest state in the country and we are excited to work with those committed to ending marijuana prohibition in California.

 Medical Marijuana Regulation and Prop 215